12 Things to Do in the Bay of Islands on a Rainy Day

 8. Have a drink at New Zealand’s oldest Hotel

 The Duke of Marlborough is New Zealand’s first hotel and first licensed pub so it is only fitting to have a drink there.
 Watch the rain patter against the windows while looking out onto the beach.
-The interior is decorated with artifacts from Russell’s “Hell Hole” days so there is enough to look at while having a beverage with your travel mates.
+The interior is decorated with artefacts from Russell’s “Hell Hole” days so there is enough to look at while having a beverage with your travel mates.

 Location: 35 The Strand, Russell